gamma-opt/oip-notes/course/part1/3-mathematical_programming.md

 ## Optimisation modelling

-%- Explain how functions can represent real-world interactions between inputs and outputs

 The modelling of real-world problems as optimisation problems is, in general, using **mathematical programming**.
 Mathematical programming is in its core a language to pose problems as {eq}`eq-optimisation_problem`, which in turn can be optimised taking into account properties that $f$ and $X$ possess.

 A mathematical programming model comprises four key ingredients: